Hoorn: Eighteenth century to present

 Hoorn's fortunes declined somewhat in the eighteenth century.
 The prosperous trading port became little more than a sleepy fishing village on the Zuiderzee.
 Following Napoleonic occupation, there was a period during which the town gradually turned its back on the sea.
 It developed to become a regional center of trade, mainly serving the smaller villages of West Friesland.
 Stallholders and shopkeepers devoted themselves to the sale of dairy products and seeds.
 After the introduction of railways and metalled roads in the late nineteenth century, Hoorn rapidly took its place as a conveniently located and easily accessible hub in the network of towns and villages of North Holland.
 In 1932, the Afsluitdijk was completed, and Hoorn was no longer a seaport.

 The years after World War II saw a period of renewed growth.
 At the center of a flourishing horticultural region, the city developed a highly varied and dynamic economy.
 In the 1970s, Hoorn was designated as an "overflow" city (groeikern) by the Dutch government to relieve pressure on the overcrowded Randstad region.
 As a consequence, thousands of people swapped their cramped little apartments in Amsterdam for a family house with a garden in one of Hoorn's newly developed residential areas.

 Geography

 Hoorn is located in the east of the North Holland peninsula, on the northwestern shore of the Markermeer – the second largest freshwater lake of the Netherlands.
 The city occupies an arc of land in the south of West Friesland at the northernmost end of a small bay named Hoornse Hop.
 The landscape of Hoorn is mostly flat and the only elevated areas are the dikes on the southern outskirts of the city.
 The municipality is part of the safety region Noord-Holland Noord and the water board Hollands Noorderkwartier.

+The harbor was enlarged in the mid-17th century by the construction of a peninsula, the Visserseiland (to the west of the harbor), and an artificial island, the Oostereiland (to the east).